smackers/smack/README.md

 <!-- [![Build Status](http://kornat.cs.utah.edu:8080/job/smack/badge/icon)](http://kornat.cs.utah.edu:8080/job/smack/) -->

+# This is a fork of SMACK to verify Rust language programs

+## The current goals of this project are:
+* An assertion verifier (throught the `assert!` and `assert_eq!` macros) for Rust programs
+* Verification of safety properties for *unsafe* blocks, *e.g.*, Rust aliasing rules are not violated, memory leaks and
+* Bounded verification of concurrent programs
+* Pre and post condition reasoning for FFI, *e.g.*, C function calls

+## Current requirements
+LLVM 3.6
+[Rust 1.2](http://static.rust-lang.org/dist/2015-06-01/rust-nightly-x86_64-unknown-linux-gnu.tar.gz) *This is the most recent, working vintage for SMACK*

 SMACK is a *bounded software verifier*, verifying the assertions in its input programs up to a given bound on loop iterations and recursion depth.
 SMACK can verify C programs, such as the following: